-Old Mutual Nigeria Life Assurance Company Limited ("the Company") is one of the players in the Nigerian Insurance industry and is committed to upholding high standards of good corporate governance within the industry.
+emPLE Life Assurance Company Limited ("the Company") is one of the players in the Nigerian Insurance industry and is committed to upholding high standards of good corporate governance within the industry.
 The Company has in place an effective corporate governance mechanism that ensures proper over-sight of its business by the Directors and other principal organs of the Company, and carries on its business in a manner that meets the expectations of all stakeholders.
 On February 1, 2013 seventy per cent (70%) of the ordinary share capital of the Company was acquired by the then Old Mutual Nigeria Services Company Limited (now Old Mutual West Africa Company Limited (OMWA)) from Cressida.
-Following OMWA's acquisition of 70% holding in Oceanic Life Assurance Company Limited, the Company changed its name to Old Mutual Nigeria Life Assurance Company Limited after obtaining board and regulatory approvals on March 5, 2013.
+In June 2024, the emPLE Group Limited acquired Old Mutual's stake in the Company being 93.14%.
+Thereafter, the name of the Company was changed to emPLE Life Assurance Limited and it became a member of the emPLE Group.

-The registered office address of the Company is Plot 1-3 Ologun Agbaje Street, Victoria Island, Lagos.
+The registered office address of the Company is 3rd Floor, Plot 1297 Akin Adesola Street, Victoria Island, Lagos.
 The Company is principally engaged in the provision of risk underwriting, claims settlement and related life assurance services to its corporate and individual clients.

-These financial statements were approved by the Board of Directors and authorised for issue on May 20, 2024.
+These financial statements were approved by the Board of Directors and authorised for issue on 16 April, 2025.